nguyenngockhank/nguyenngockhank.github.io/notes/react/react.md

 # React notes

-## Smart vs Pure Components

-**different names**
-Often also preferred as other different names:
-- smart vs dumb components
-- container vs presentation components
-- stateful vs stateless component

-**functions**
-- Smart components are ones that has direct access to store (e.g import) and doesn't contain any styling.
-- Pure components are components without inner state.
-They only receives react props from outside and render accordingly.

-**coding rules of thumb**
-Pure components are predictable, keep the code base into simple understandable unit, and therefore, maintainable.

-Pure components are hugely not attached to (mobx) store business logics so they are reusable in different business context given similar UI.

-We need to make use the best of it as much as possible:
-- Prefer pure components over smart components whenever possible.
-- **DO NOT MIX** pure component with smart component.
-- Pure component should have story written in storybook with all possible realistic scenarios of props value inputs.
-- Created storybook story scenarios must have ui-regression test cases.

 ## Naming Convention

 > There are only two hard problems in Computer Science: cache invalidation and naming things — Phil Karlton